Auxiliary police: Canada

 In Canada, many police forces utilize the services of auxiliary constables.
 Under various provincial policing legislations and the Royal Canadian Mounted Police Act, the role of auxiliary constable is to assist regular, or sworn, police constables in the execution of their duties, as well as to provide assistance in community policing.

 Auxiliary constables in Canada wear uniforms similar to regular force constables.
 However, most wear the word "auxiliary" on a rocker panel under the force's crest on each arm, and in some cases, wear a red and black checkered head band on their service caps to distinguish them from full-time police.
 Also, auxiliary constables are usually unarmed, but are trained in firearms.
 They may, depending on legislation and policies, carry a baton and handcuffs while on duty.

 Auxiliary officers are often called upon to assist in such things as large-scale searches for missing persons, to provide crowd control at large-scale events, and often accompany regular force police officers on daily patrols.

-The Calgary Police Service discontinued their auxiliary police program in 2019 due to concerns that volunteers were given supplemental work, which brought about safety and working condition concerns.
+The Calgary Police Service discontinued their auxiliary cadet program in 2019 due to concerns that volunteers were given supplemental work, which brought about safety and working condition concerns.

+China

+Ministry of Public Security Auxiliary Personnel (公安机关警务辅助人员), better known as Auxiliary Police (辅警) are often hired by local public security bureaus.
+According to the Guangdong provincial government's 2016 "Law on the management of Ministry of Public Security Auxiliary Personnel", article 5 states that they are not part of the People's Police but are instead managed by People's Police personnel.

+Article 8 states that Auxiliary Duty Officers have the following duties: